Why Bay Area Homes Need Earthquake Retrofitting

 People Also Ask

 Yes, seismic retrofitting is often required in California, particularly for certain types of vulnerable buildings.
-State and local laws mandate retrofits for specific structures, such as unreinforced masonry buildings (URMs), soft-story residential buildings (like those with tuck-under parking), and non-ductile concrete buildings.
+State law and local ordinances mandate retrofits for specific structures, such as unreinforced masonry buildings (URMs), soft-story apartment buildings (often under laws like Los Angeles's Ordinance 183893), and non-ductile concrete buildings.
 These requirements are driven by the state's high seismic risk and aim to prevent catastrophic collapse and save lives during major earthquakes.
-While not every single building is under a mandate, many cities have active ordinances.
-For homeowners, participation in programs like the Earthquake Brace and Bolt Program is highly encouraged, as it provides financial assistance to help meet these crucial safety standards and protect property.
+While not every single-family home is legally required to be retrofitted, it is a critical safety recommendation.
+Homeowners can explore financial assistance options, such as those detailed in our internal article, Earthquake Brace and Bolt Program.
+Compliance with local building codes and consulting with a licensed structural engineer is essential for any retrofit project.

 Leave A Comment